How much money should I keep in my checking account?

 How much money can you have in a checking account?

-To figure out what method will work best for you, track your spending for a few months to find out how much money should be in your checking account at one time.
+Track your spending for a few months to calculate your average monthly spending.
 Include your routine purchases and payments that are automatically deducted from your checking account.

-You can often open a savings account at the same bank that offers your checking account.
-This makes it easy to transfer money back and forth as needed, and can also act as an overdraft buffer.
+If you don’t already have one, consider opening a savings account at the same bank as your checking account.
+This makes transferring money back and forth easy and can act as an overdraft buffer.

-Another option is to open a savings account at another bank, such as an online institution.
-While transfers may take a bit longer, this can be a smart way to snag a higher interest rate on a high-yield savings account.
+Another option is to open a savings account at a different bank, such as an online bank.
+While transfers between checking and savings may take a bit longer, this can be a smart way to snag a higher interest rate on a high-yield savings account.

 What to do with extra money you don't need in your checking account